NikolaiTeslovich/shmac/README.md

 # shmac
-to redirect from the old website to the new one
+A simple html page for redirecting from the old website url to the new one